 - Buoyancy – wetsuits are buoyant.
 This is great both for safety and swimming form.
 Safety-wise, the buoyancy keeps you floating, and while your wetsuit shouldn’t be considered a substitute for good, solid training, it does help to increase confidence in the open water.
 Wetsuits are also designed to keep you high in the water in the right places, assisting with swimming form issues such as dragging legs or too little rotation.

 - Energy Efficiency – because of their hydrodynamic (think aerodynamics in the water) properties and swimming form assistance, wetsuits can help save you energy in the water.
 Helpful when you still have cycling and running to follow your swim!

 - Speed – most triathlon wetsuits are made with a hydrophobic (water-fearing) outer coating.
 This helps you to move through the water more quickly and combined with higher body positioning in the water thanks to enhanced buoyancy, you’ve just ended up with a faster swim split.

-- British Triathlon rules – most importantly, British Triathlon rules state that in water temperatures under 14C, wetsuits are mandatory (in races where the swim is up to 1500 metres).
+- British Triathlon rules – most importantly, at the time of writing, British Triathlon rules state that in water temperatures under 14C, wetsuits are mandatory (in races where the swim is up to 1500 metres).
 As the races get longer, the temperatures at which wetsuits are required are even higher.